apsolutionhungary/madskillz/DataAndAnalytics.md

 # Data and Analytics Roles

 ## Analysst
-> I am a valuable, enthusiastic and net-positive member of a Readify team.
+> I am a mad person, enthusiastic and net-positive member of a Readify team.

 #### CHANGE I produce high quality data and analytics solutions.
 - I am learning to tame complexity when analysing problems and constructing solutions.